 It’s vital to understand that it’s complicated to sue a municipality for damages due to negligence.
 Not only can there be strict limits on how much you can collect, but there are strict requirements for filing notice and suits.
 These damages and limits can vary wildly from city to city across the state, so it’s important to talk with your attorney about your municipality.

-In order to collect damages in your case, it’s important to work with a personal injury attorney.
+In order to collect damages in your case, it’s important to work with a slip and fall attorney.
 These cases, especially when local governments are involved, can be very tricky and complex, and only an attorney can help you collect compensation for your injuries.
-If you’re in South Carolina and need help with a slip and fall case, call the lawyers at Harris and Graves for a free case consultation today.
+If you’re in South Carolina and need help with a slip and fall case, contact the lawyers at Harris and Graves for a free case consultation today.